-- Completed PDF application form.
+- Completed PDF application form

-- A4 Portfolio consisting of 20 sheets that demonstrates your range of skills.
+- A4 Portfolio consisting of 20 sheets that demonstrates your range of skills

-- Academic transcripts in English.
+- Academic transcripts in English

-- Letter of reference.
+- Letter of reference

 - Certificate showing proficiency of English Language.
 Refer to English language requirements below.
-If you do not have the certificate and are planning to take an English Language test, you can still make an application with the above documents and submit your resutls when you receive them.
+If you do not have the certificate and are planning to take an English Language test, you can still make an application with the above documents and submit your results when you receive them.

 Applicants will be notified of results by e-mail within two weeks of the deadline.
 If applications are received before the deadline, applicants will be notified of their results sooner.
 Applications received after the official deadlines will be accepted at the discretion of the school.